Code-by-CodeBeast/codebycodebeast_archive/course_series/02-cracking-the-code/01-cracking-the-two-pointer.md

     # Continue until pointers meet
     while left < right:
-        # Calculate current sum of elements at both pointers
+        # Calculate the current sum of elements at both pointers
         current_sum = nums[left] + nums[right]

         # If we found the target sum, return the indices
         if current_sum == target:
             return [left, right]

-        # If sum is too small, we need a larger number
+        # If the sum is too small, we need a larger number
         # Move left pointer to the right to get a bigger number
         elif current_sum < target:
             left += 1

-        # If sum is too large, we need a smaller number
+        # If the sum is too large, we need a smaller number
         # Move right pointer to the left to get a smaller number
         else:  # current_sum > target
             right -= 1